 But, the point here is, I want to show you guys all my older logos I did (yes, ALL by myself kind of) and I’m aware that you’re either going to criticize my logos, cringe or both.
 But that’s OK!
 I’m pretty much criticizing myself while we go through them so feel free to judge me however you want!
 (I’m cool with it).

-2. Second logo.
 Again, this was created in Canva.
-I find the placement of the layout awkward.
+The placement is awkward.

 I wanted to shorten my logo to make it fit as an icon so I removed the full name and just add in the “Z” & “K”.
 I must admit, I like how the leg of the Z fits in the heart (good job younger me!) however, the “K” was to make it look like a heartstring (like the first logo) which now looks off.